ootbingo/oot-bingo-generator/README.md

 functions in [src/index.ts](/src/index.ts) can be accessed from the `BingoLibrary` ( e.g. `BingoLibrary.ootBingoGenerator(bingoList, options)`).

-## Generating cards
+## Generating boards

-The main functions for generating a card are located in [src/index.ts](/src/index.ts).
+The main functions for generating a board are located in [src/index.ts](/src/index.ts).

-The `ootBingoGenerator()` function returns cards in the exact same legacy format that is expected by the current bingo versions on [Github](https://github.com/ootbingo/bingo).
+The `ootBingoGenerator()` function returns boards in the exact same legacy format that is expected by the current bingo versions on [Github](https://github.com/ootbingo/bingo).
 The `bingoGenerator()` function is a wrapper and returns the same thing, but this is the name that is being used by [BingoSync](https://bingosync.com).

-It's recommended to use the `generateCard()` function when generating cards yourself.
+It's recommended to use the `generateBoard()` function when generating boards yourself.
 If you want to try it out, you can easily do so in [src/sandbox/main.ts](/src/sandbox/main.ts) (see [Run](#run)).

 ## Help wanted